What must you do to become a BAS agent?

 The TPB has created a minimum set of requirements that bookkeepers MUST adhere to, and be registered for, if they are ultimately paid or rewarded for any work relating to lodging financials that include GST, BAS and Payroll information and calculations.

-The minimum training requirements for bookkeepers is a Certificate IV in Bookkeeping and even accountants with a degree in accounting are required to go through the GST and Payroll components of this course if they are to perform BAS services.
+The minimum official training requirements for bookkeepers who want to perform BAS services is a Certificate IV in Bookkeeping and even accountants with a degree in accounting are required to go through the GST and Payroll components of this course if they are to perform BAS services.

 As part of the registration process, bookkeepers who want to earn a fee for performing BAS services also need to obtain Professional Indemnity Insurance and maintain a program of continuing education for professional development.